wenjielin-michael/wenjielin-michael.github.io/_pages/about.md

 News
 ===
 * January 31, 2022, our paper “[KinoJGM: A framework for efficient and accurate quadrotor trajectory generation and tracking in dynamic environments](https://alex-yanranwang.github.io/)” is accepted to ICRA 2022 (Philadelphia, United States)!
-* January 11, 2021, I am very excited to enroll in Imperial College London as a new PhD student.
+* April 1, 2020, I will be a PhD student in Imperial College London.
 An exciting journey has begun!
-* March 31, 2020, I have graduated with a master's degree in Shanghai Jiao Tong University.
+* March 31, 2020, I graduate with a master's degree (with honor) in Shanghai Jiao Tong University.

 [[go top](https://Alex-yanranwang.github.io/)]